mfwgenerics/koala/README.md

-#Koala
+# Koala

 Koala is an SQL DSL for Kotlin.

-Currently under construction.
+Docs are under construction [here](https://mfwgenerics.github.io/koala/)